The category of $\pi$-finite spaces

 \subsection{Absence of pushouts}

-This section proves that $\BCoh\cS$ does not have all pushouts.
-We know already that the inclusion $\BCoh\cS\subset \cS$ cannot preserve pushouts since $S^1 = 1\cup_{S^0}1$ is not coherent.
-But that does not prevent pushout to exist in $\BCoh\cS$.
-We will see that it is indeed the case by proving that the pushout $1\ot 2\to 1$ (where $2=1+1$), classically equal to $S^1$, does not exist in $\BCoh\cS$.
+This section proves that $\pif\cS$ does not have all pushouts.
+We know already that the inclusion $\pif\cS\subset \cS$ cannot preserve pushouts since $S^1 = 1\cup_{S^0}1$ is not $\pi$\=/finite.
+But that does not prevent pushouts to exist in $\pif\cS$.
+We will see that it is indeed the case by proving that the pushout $1\ot 2\to 1$ (where $2=1+1$), classically equal to $S^1$, does not exist in $\pif\cS$.

-\begin{prop} The pushout of the diagram $1\ot 2\to 1$ is not representable in $\BCoh\cS$. \end{prop} \begin{proof} This pushout is by definition the object representing the free loop space functor
+\begin{proposition} The pushout of the diagram $1\ot 2\to 1$ is not representable in $\pif\cS$. \end{proposition} \begin{proof} This pushout is by definition the object representing the free loop space functor

-Let $H$ be a truncated coherent space representing $FL$.
-Then, for any coherent space $X$, we have a natural equivalence $\Hom H X = \Hom {S^1} X$.
-This is equivalent to the data of a map $S^1\to H$ presenting $H$ as the reflection of $S^1$ in the subcategory $\BCoh\cS\subset \cS$ (but we shall need that).
+Let $H$ be a $\pi$\=/finite space representing $FL$.
+Then, for any unbounded $\pi$\=/finite space $X$, we have a natural equivalence $\Map H X = \Map {S^1} X$.
+This is equivalent to the data of a map $S^1\to H$ presenting $H$ as the reflection of $S^1$ in the subcategory $\pif\cS\subset \cS$.
 First we can deduce that $H$ has to be connected.
-Indeed, for the discret space $X=2$, we have
+Indeed, for the discrete space $X=2$, we have

 hence $\pi_0(H)=1$.